qpliu/esolang/necksheen/README.md

 that is in scope.

-Queue identifiers are declared with fork statements and are referenced by fork, receive, and send statements and test expressions.
-The scope a queue identifier starts with the declaration and ends at the end of the innermost enclosing loop statement, excluding the bodies of any nested fork statement.
-The fork-scope of the queue identifier is the body of the innermost enclosing loop of the fork statement.
-Queue identifiers must not duplicate any queue identifier that is in fork-scope or loop identifier that is in scope.
+Queue identifiers are declared with fork statements and are referenced by fork, receive, and send statements.
+The scope a queue identifier starts with the declaration and ends at the end of the innermost enclosing loop statement, excluding the bodies of other fork statements.
+Queue identifiers must not duplicate any queue identifier that is in scope or any loop identifier that is in scope.
 There is one predefined queue, `io`, which can be used to receive input and send output.
-The queue identifier is also the loop identifier of the bodies of fork statements and send statements.
+The queue identifier is also the loop identifier of the body of the fork statement.

 Variable identifiers are declared with assignment, receive, or test statements.
 The scope of the variable starts with the statement